pelithne/AKS_Baseline_Deepdive/04-workload-protection.md

 First, create some environment variables, to make life easier.

-### 4.1.1 Prepare Environment Variables for infrastructure
+### 4.1.1 Prepare Environment Variables for Infrastructure

 > [!Note]